What Are Trade Debtors and Trade Receivables?

 Always start off on the right foot with new clients.
 It’s important to communicate clear payment terms from the off.
 That way, both parties will know precisely where they stand, and there can be no haggling or disagreements later.
 It’s helpful to have something in writing.
 While that can seem awkward for some business owners, the fact is, it just removes much of the potential for awkwardness in the future.
 Having your payment terms in writing also means you’ll have something to refer to if a problem arises.

 Be realistic about your payments terms.
 While it’s sometimes tempting to feel like you need to be generous in order to attract and retain customers, remember that quality products and services achieve that.
 Don’t set terms that make day to day trading a constant uphill battle.
 Give clients a bit of time to pay, but not too long.
-Most small and medium businesses operate in 30-days.
+While 30-day terms are still common, many businesses now use shorter payment terms such as 7 or 14 days to improve cash flow.
+The key is choosing terms that support your cash cycle without discouraging customers.

 Without it, you can’t operate, so take the time here and there to invoice customers.
-Think of it like if there’s going to be a 50-day delay before you get paid, the clock won’t even start ticking until you send an invoice.
+Many small businesses now automate invoicing through cloud accounting platforms.
+Automation ensures invoices are sent immediately, reduces manual errors, and dramatically improves average payment times.
 Your suppliers won’t wait, and neither will your employees, so make sure to do your invoicing once a job is complete or goods get delivered.

 Take the time to make sure there are no mistakes on invoices and include more information than you think is needed rather than running the risk of confusing your customer – failing to do both is likely to lead to delays in receiving payment.